-Estate planning involves more than having an up to date will, we understand the importance of having an experienced estate planning accountant on your side.
-It is important to ensure that your assets are distributed in the most effective manner and without adverse tax consequences for your beneficiaries.
+Estate planning involves much more than just having an up-to-date will, which is why we offer the services of experienced estate planning accountants to help ensure that your assets are distributed in the most effective manner, without adverse tax consequences for your beneficiaries.

 There are many good reasons for having an estate plan, these are just the top three:

 Not wanting to add to your family’s anxiety or hardships while they are trying to deal with their loss